 even in non-diabetic individuals.
 Consuming large quantities of dextrose could even spike your blood pressure to high levels.

 Consuming too much dextrose can cause an excess in fat storage.
-Your body needs dextrose especially your brain.
+Yea, you can always try an appetite suppressant, but your body needs dextrose – especially your brain.
 Your brain uses dextrose as a fuel more than any other source.
 When you build up extra fuel in your body, it is stored as fat.
 Hence, maybe the reason people consume a lot of fast food such as McDonalds are obese, is due to excess dextrose in the food.

 So now you might be wondering…